mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 Perhaps see the above glitch examples.
 Not fully understanding every line of code can create a fun, unpredictable environment.
 We can infer from these examples that wrong behaviour may be easier to investigate and to correct than no-behaviour errors.

-### Notes on supporting evidence from Data
+Aspects of the design encourage this kinds of error.
+Certainly the process of code patching does.

-## Community Aspects of the Learning DESIGN
+## Community Aspects of the 3M design

 When reviewing video data.
 There are lots of interactions, peer and pair, that are influenced by the community focus of the learning design.